Setup and Quick Start

 import hls4ml

-# Fetch a keras model from our example repository
+# Construct a basic keras model

-config = hls4ml.utils.fetch_example_model('KERAS_3layer.json')
+config = hls4ml.utils.config_from_keras_model(model)

 print(config)

-# Convert it to a hls project
+# Convert the model to an hls project using the config

-hls_model = hls4ml.converters.keras_to_hls(config)
+hls_model = hls4ml.converters.convert_from_keras_model(

-After that, you can use Vivado HLS
+After that, you can use Vitis HLS

 to synthesize the model: